avatarkava/beavisbot/README.md

 This bot uses https://github.com/anjanms/DubAPI as its API dependency and is designed to be run using a node.JS instance.

-*Note*: This bot is NOT currently functional.
-We're still working on porting it from plug.dj to work on dubtrack!

 Quick Installation
 -----------------------
 1. Run `npm install` in the root folder of the checkout